 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
-Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
-In 2013, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.
+Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 or the Euro crisis of 2012 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
+In 2013, management of the Company is considering accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital surplus as at March 31, 2013, excluding loans from a shareholder, was \$(70,905) as current assets totalled \$15,768.
+The Company's working capital surplus as at June 30, 2013, excluding loans from a shareholder, was (75,737) as current assets totalled 11,891.
 This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.

-The Company has taken the following steps to improve liquidity and working capital during 2012 and subsequent to March 31, 2013:
+The Company has taken the following steps to improve liquidity and working capital during 2012 and subsequent to June 30, 2013:

-- ➤ In January, 2013, a director of the Company exercised options to purchase 100,000 common shares of the Company at \$0.20 per share, for gross proceeds of \$20,000.
-These funds have been allocated to the Company's cash balances to cover existing payables. - ➤ During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
+- During August, 2013, the Company issued 400,000 Units at a price of \$0.25 per Unit, for gross total proceeds of \$100,000.
 Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement. - ➤ Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$378,000 including accrued interest as at March 31, 2013.
+Each warrant allows the holder to purchase an additional common share at \$0.50 cents during the 24 month period following the close of the private placement. - In January, 2013, a director of the Company exercised options to purchase 100,000 common shares of the Company at \$0.20 per share, for gross proceeds of \$20,000.
+These funds have been allocated to the Company's cash balances to cover existing payables. - During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
+Each Unit comprises of one common share and one common share purchase warrant.
+Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$390,000 including accrued interest as at June 30, 2013.
 The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
 These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
 The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.